 How Nature Helps

-According to a study published in the Journal of Environmental Health Research, exercising outside has greater health benefits than exercising inside or in a typically urban setting.
-Exercise makes a heart healthier.
-Likewise, living in a place with more trees contributes to healthier residents, especially cardiovascular health.
+According to a study published in the International Journal of Health Research, exercising outside has greater health benefits than exercising inside or in a typically urban setting.
+The research revealed that people engaging in “green exercise” were shown to have lower blood pressure, higher self esteem, and improved mood compared to indoor exercisers.

 |ASLA 2009 Professional General Design Award of Excellence, Buffalo Bayou Promenade, SWA Group, Houston, Texas / Image credit: Tom Fox